kubevirt/monitoring/docs/runbooks/CDIDataImportCronOutdated.md

 This alert fires when `DataImportCron` cannot poll or import the latest disk image versions.

-`DataImportCron` polls disk images, checking for the latest versions, and imports the images as persistent volume claims (PVCs).
-This process ensures that PVCs are updated to the latest version so that they can be used as reliable clone sources or golden images for virtual machines (VMs).
+`DataImportCron` polls disk images, checking for the latest versions, and imports the images into persistent volume claims (PVCs) or VolumeSnapshots.
+This process ensures that these sources are updated to the latest version so that they can be used as reliable clone sources or golden images for virtual machines (VMs).

 For golden images, _latest_ refers to the latest operating system of the distribution.
 For other disk images, _latest_ refers to the latest hash of the image that is available.